How the Process Works

 Fees & Engagement Structure

-The introductory call is a short, no-obligation conversation (approximately 30 minutes) to understand your situation and determine whether I can be helpful.
+The Introductory Call is a complimentary 30-minute conversation to understand your situation and determine whether I can be helpful.
+There is no fee or obligation.

 Ready to discuss your situation?